k-ish0212/amazon-buy-automation/README.md

 * Python modules in `requirements.txt`
 * [WebDriver for Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads) in same directory

-Recommended to be run on Linux or Max.
-Would be a good script to run on a raspberry pi or server
+This would be a good script to run headless on a raspberry pi or server

 ---